Whenever You're Ready (The Zombies song): Background

 Towards the end of April 1965, the Zombies embarked on their second national US tour.
 Because of the constant traveling, a lot of stress was put on the group, particularly guitarist Paul Atkinson, who lost a lot of weight during the tour because of it.
 The reason behind this hectic schedule was that the band performed in front of thousands during performances, in Beatlemania-like conditions.
 This however did not mirror their chart success, as during the tour, their single "She's Coming Home" had only reached number 58 on the Billboard Hot 100.
 After the follow-up "I Want You Back Again" fared even worse in the US (number 95 in Billboard and 92 in Cashbox Top 100), their management pressured them to compose more commercially sounding songs, as "I Want You Back Again" was relatively uncommercial.
 This led keyboardist Rod Argent to write "Whenever You're Ready", which had a similar riff to that of their debut single "She's Not There" which had been a hit.

 According to Argent, he was heavily inspired by the American vocal group the Impressions, who the Zombies also covered several tracks by on stage.
 One of these songs was "People Get Ready", a song that Argent thought was good and in an attempt to compose something in that style, he came up with "Whenever You're Ready.
 The song was initially demoed in early June of 1965, following their US tour.
-A few weeks after this, on 24 June, the group once again returned to Decca Studios number two in order to an entire batch of songs, including "Whenever You're Ready."
+A few weeks after this, on 24 June, the group once again returned to Decca Studios number two in order to record an entire batch of songs, including "Whenever You're Ready."
 The single took 9 takes to record, and used the Zombies regular method of recording several takes before dubbing the best one.
 The session was produced by their standard producer Ken Jones, who lead vocalist Colin Blunstone criticized, as the group wasn't allowed into the studio during mixing.